 education focused on training skilled and circular thinkers and makers

-Smart Hands is a true strategic partnership involving five secondary schools, three expert partners and one pan-European education innovation network Schools work together with different expert organizations to develop cross subject lesson material.
+Smart Hands is a true strategic partnership involving four secondary schools, three expert partners and one pan-European education innovation network.
+Schools work together with different expert organizations to develop cross subject lesson material.

 New young professional